The Boom Will Come – Why Every Workplace Has a Blind Spot

 The 52 weeks—the idea of the 52 weeks and the consulting behind The Next 52 Weeks—came basically when I very first moved back to Oklahoma to go into the family consulting business.

-And so I designed a program of just different things that I had seen work and things that I wanted other clients to try in their own workplaces to create a work environment where unions basically weren’t necessary.
+I designed a program of different things that I had seen work and things I wanted other clients to try in their own workplaces to create a work environment where unions basically weren’t necessary.

-And so the title of that whole series of different interventions is something we call The Next 52 Weeks.
-And the reason you call it The Next 52 Weeks is that if you win a union election, there’s a one-year bar on having any other elections with that same group of workers.
-And so you have this one-year kind of grace period to try to get your workplace turned around so that whatever led to the election in the first place isn’t a problem when you come up on that year.
+The title of that series of interventions is something we call The Next 52 Weeks.
+And the reason you call it that is that if you win a union election, there’s a one-year bar on having any other elections with that same group of workers.
+You have this one-year kind of grace period to try to get your workplace turned around so that whatever led to the election in the first place isn’t a problem when you come up on that year.

-And so the idea is you have this next 52 weeks to kind of get your house back in order—to create the kind of workplace where employees don’t see the need for representation.
+The idea is you have this next 52 weeks to get your house back in order—to create the kind of workplace where employees don’t see the need for representation.

 You have a bit of a grace period where you can begin to heal and get your culture hopefully headed in a more positive direction.

-So, the title of this episode—and there’s gonna be a dozen or more shows in this series that’ll be dropping over the next couple of months—the title of this episode is The Boom Will Come: Why Every Workplace Has a Blind Spot.
+The title of this episode—and there’s gonna be a dozen or more shows in this series that’ll be dropping over the next couple of months—is The Boom Will Come: Why Every Workplace Has a Blind Spot.

 We’re going to talk about what Left of Boom means, what sets up and gets these kinds of situations started.